adamfaasil/adamfaasil.github.io/README.md

 ## Description

 Welcome to my portfolio website!
-This site showcases my projects, skills, and experiences as a [Your Profession/Field, e.g., Web Developer, Graphic Designer, etc.].
-It serves as a platform to highlight my work and connect with potential clients and collaborators.
+This site showcases my projects, skills, and experiences as a developer.
+It serves as a platform to highlight my work and connect with potential clients and collaborators in the future.

 ## Features